How to make a tincture of medicinal plants: the preparations

 - Filter materials, such as a funnel, strainer, and coffee filters, muslin cloth or cheese cloth

 - Bottles of dark glass which can be closed properly

-- Possibly labels
+- Optionally labels

 It goes without saying that you must ensure a hygienic working environment.
 After all, you don’t want contamination of your tinctures.
 I prefer to work on my hardwood kitchen table, the table top of which is completely smooth, so that I can keep it optimally clean.
 My table top has no decorations, trimmings or even grooves where the planks connect.
 My cutting board has the same properties: completely smooth and made of wood.